 Along with the printed information, the Swiss QR Code forms the payment part of the QR-bill in A6 format.
-It is suitable for all payment types, supports billing in CHF and EUR and is fully compliant with the regulatory requirements arising from the revised Anti-Money Laundering Ordinance.
+It is suitable for billing in CHF and EUR and is fully compliant with the regulatory requirements arising from the revised Anti-Money Laundering Ordinance.

 The most important new features for billers

 - The QR-bill can be created by the biller using a standard commercial printer, as the payment part is in black and white.